- What is Keppel Infrastructure Trust?

 - What stake do Temasek Holdings and Keppel Corporation hold in Keppel Infrastructure Trust?

 - What is Keppel Infrastructure Trustís market capitalisation?

 - How can I obtain a copy of Keppel Infrastructure Trustís annual report?

 - Where can I get past financial information of Keppel Infrastructure Trust and CitySpring Infrastructure Trust?

-Keppel Infrastructure Trust (KIT) is Singapore's largest infrastructure-focused business trust listed on the Singapore Exchange.
+Keppel Infrastructure Trust (KIT) is the largest Singapore infrastructure-focused business trust listed on the Singapore Exchange.